NicholasDollick/JavaChat/README.md

 # Java
 Projects made in Java

+## **Friend Of A Friend**
+Emulates the idea of Facebook's suggested friends system.
+Program analyzes a person's friendship group, and suggests someone who has mutual friends but it not already friends with them.

 ## **Jaccard**
 Program that shingles two text documents and then returns their Jaccard index.
 Set up to run via command line args, data can be passed using the following format:
 ```